marijnh/Eloquent-JavaScript/10_modules.md

 Relatedly, stateful objects are sometimes useful or even necessary, but if something can be done with a function, use a function.
 Several of the INI file readers on NPM provide an interface style that requires you to first create an object, then load the file into your object, and finally use specialized methods to get at the results.
 This type of thing is common in the object-oriented tradition, and it's terrible.
 Instead of making a single function call and moving on, you have to perform the ritual of moving your object through its various states.
 And because the data is now wrapped in a specialized object type, all code that interacts with it has to know about that type, creating unnecessary interdependencies.

-Often defining new data structures can't be avoided—only a few  basic ones are provided by the language standard, and many types of data have to be more complex than an array or a map.
+Often, defining new data structures can't be avoided—only a few  basic ones are provided by the language standard, and many types of data have to be more complex than an array or a map.
 But when an array suffices, use an array.

 An example of a slightly more complex data structure is the graph from [Chapter ?](robot).
 There is no single obvious way to represent a ((graph)) in JavaScript.
 In that chapter, we used an object whose properties hold arrays of strings—the other nodes reachable from that node.